***In order to protect the safety of our residents and employees, the volunteer program will become active after COVID-19 restrictions are lifted.***

 - Greet visitors at downtown Marshall events

-- Help to take visitor surveys during events downtown
+- Distribute surveys to visitors during events downtown

 Memorial City Hall